 - Vehicle type

-Rates may vary depending on whether the car is a foreign or domestic vehicle, its value, and whether it is a model thieves are particularly drawn to.
-On the other hand, features such as an anti-theft system can lower the rate.
+Rates may vary depending on whether the car is a foreign or domestic vehicle, its value, and how expensive it would cost to replace.
+On the other hand, features such as an anti-theft system can lower your rate.

 Fault vs. No-Fault States

 How much you’ll have to pay for car insurance also depends on whether you live in a fault or no-fault state.
 The majority of states operate under a fault, or tort, system for car insurance.
 This means the at-fault driver is responsible for paying for the accident victim’s medical and related expenses, such as lost wages.
 The victim may also receive damages, often quite substantial, for pain and suffering.